Alice Dunbar Nelson: Journalism work and continued activism

-From about 1920 on, she made a commitment to journalism and was a highly successful columnist, with articles, essays and reviews appearing as well in newspapers, magazines, and academic journals.
+From about 1920 on, Dunbar-Nelson was a successful columnist, with her articles, essays and reviews appearing in newspapers, magazines, and academic journals.
 She was a popular speaker and had an active schedule of lectures through these years.
-Her journalism career originally began with a rocky start.
-During the late 19th century, it was still unusual for women to work outside of the home, let alone an African-American woman, and journalism was a hostile, male-dominated field.
+Her journalism career had a rocky beginning.
+During the late 19th century, it was unusual for women to work outside of the home, let alone an African American woman, and journalism was a hostile, male-dominated field.
 In her diary, she spoke about the tribulations associated with the profession: "Damn bad luck I have with my pen.
 Some fate has decreed I shall never make money by it" (Diary, 366).
 She discusses being denied pay for her articles and issues she had with receiving proper recognition for her work.
+Beyond her published essays and columns, Dunbar-Nelson used journalism as a form of advocacy.
+Her writings addressed racial violence, gender inequality, and educational injustice, particularly targeting issues affecting Black women.
+She was known for strategically using public platforms to challenge respectability politics and elevate the voices of African American women in political debates.
+Her ‘As In A Looking Glass’ column in the Washington Eagle frequently blended personal narrative with social critique, offering commentary on everything from anti-lynching campaigns to working-class labor conditions.
 In 1920, Nelson was removed from teaching at Howard High School for attending Social Justice Day on October 1 against the will of Principal Ray Wooten.
 Wooten states that Nelson was removed for "political activity" and incompatibility.
 Despite the backing of the Board of Education's Conwell Banton, who opposed Nelson's firing, Nelson decided not to return to Howard High School.
 In 1928, Nelson became Executive Secretary of the American Friends Inter-Racial Peace Committee.
 In 1928, Nelson also spoke on The American Negro Labor Congress Forum in Philadelphia.
 Nelson's topic was Inter-Racial Peace and its Relation to Labor.
+In her role as Executive Secretary of the American Friends Inter-Racial Peace Committee, Dunbar-Nelson organized forums and speaking tours promoting racial reconciliation, labor rights, and women's civic engagement.
+She often addressed interracial audiences, pushing for cooperative labor organizing and education reform.
+Her work bridged movements for racial justice and labor equity, reflecting her belief that peace and economic justice were interconnected.
 Dunbar-Nelson also wrote for the Washington Eagle, contributing "As In A Looking Glass" columns from 1926 to 1930.